 The life of Jan Mikolášek [cs], a well-known and successful Czech healer, who diagnosed and healed people using his intuition and his familiarity with plants.
-His remedies and prescriptions, although mostly plant-based, included lifestyle and dietary changes.
+Despite being mostly plant-based, his remedies and prescriptions included lifestyle and dietary changes.
 He healed not only poor people from the villages but also many well-known people, including the Czechoslovak President, Antonín Zápotocký.
 Mikolášek's diagnostic methods and notorious healing got the attention of Czechoslovakia's government.
 He was finally arrested after strychnine was found in the bodies of two men he had treated.[10]

 In real life, Jan Mikolášek was tried and convicted in 1959 of tax and other offenses, but not for murder by strychnine poisoning, was released in 1963, and died in 1973.[11]

 The film was a Czech-Irish-Polish-Slovak co-production.
-The venture included Marlene Film Production (Czech Republic), Kevan Van Thompson, Mike Downey (Chairman of European Film Academy) and Sam Taylor - both from Film & Music Entertainment Ltd (Ireland), Madants (Poland) and Furia Film (Slovakia) Others involved were Czech Television, Barrandov Studio, Studio Metrage, Moderator Inwestycje, Rozhlas a televízia Slovenska, CertiCon, Vladimír a Taťána Maříkovi and Magic Lab.
+The venture included Marlene Film Production (Czech Republic), Kevan Van Thompson, Mike Downey (Chairman of European Film Academy) and Sam Taylor – both from Film & Music Entertainment Ltd (Ireland), Madants (Poland) and Furia Film (Slovakia).
+Others involved were Czech Television, Barrandov Studio, Studio Metrage, Moderator Inwestycje, Radio and Television of Slovakia, CertiCon, Vladimír a Taťána Maříkovi, and Magic Lab.

 Shooting started on 1 April 2019 at Mladá Boleslav Prison.[12][13]Principal photography took 36 Days.[14]
 Shooting concluded in July 2019.[15]
 The film entered postproduction on 4 July 2019.[16]